Exclusive: Mass production at Samsung’s Taylor plant slated to begin in 2027

 A view of Samsung's Taylor foundry plant under construction [SAMSUNG ELECTRONICS]

-Confidence in the 2026 mass production timeline strengthened after the company secured a $16.5 billion contract with Tesla to manufacture AI6 chips in July of last year.
-Elon Musk later said the chipmaker would produce a portion of AI5 chips as well.
+Confidence in the 2026 mass production timeline strengthened after the company secured a $16.5 billion contract in July of last year to manufacture AI6 chips for Tesla, with CEO Elon Musk later saying during Tesla's October conference call that the chipmaker would produce a portion of AI5 chips as well.

 Samsung has already begun limited activities at the site after acquiring a temporary certificate of occupancy from the city of Taylor covering approximately 88,000 square feet at Fab 1.
 Trial operations, including tests of its extreme ultraviolet lithography equipment, are reportedly set to begin this month.